GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Unarmed
 Technically, two of these exist, but they only function if both are adoned on a single creature.
 The linen wraps have been dyed with the writings of ancient prayers and magic.
 When wrapped around a limb, and that limb delivers a critical hit with an unarmed attack, *the attack also inflicts the result of a fire attack's critical hit*.
 Additionally, follow up attacks made this way *can be treated as fire attacks*.
 The wraps cannot be destroyed by fire and can allow a wrapped limb to be used to parry or beat fire attacks (and weapons which deliver fire attacks) without ill effect.

+**Grim Raveler** (*unique*)
+$5,000
+Poleaxe
+Technically, a scythe.
+This weapon inflicts attacks like a warpick.
+Upon a critical hit *the foe must perform an incapacitation save*.
+When performing a cleave attack, you may treat the attacks as cutting attacks if you have at least proficiency with poleaxes or spears.

 **Heart Stealer** (*unique*)
 $3,400 , 3 lbs.
 Handaxe
 A well made axe.
 In the handle is inscribed the phrase "heart stealer".
 Whatever the origin, it has been forgotten.
 *The first attack made with this weapon each round gains a +2 bonus*.

+**Hehan's Heart** (*unique*)
+$7,7500 , 2.5 lbs.
+Flail
+A light, yet durable, fine chain accompanies an unusual metal shape.
+It seems to be hollow, but is filled with some ash.
+The head of this flail uses clubs as the defense type. *All attack rolls have a d12 bonus.
+Against fiends and creatures of undeath, it is instead a 1d20 bonus*.
+This item holds some religious signifigance.

 **Khaleurthet** (*unique*)
 $12,000 , 5 lbs.
 Pole Axe
 A shorter head than is typical of poleaxes mounts the shaft of his weapon.
 Follow up attacks made with this weapon *may be treated as cold attacks*.
 If name is known, a critical hit with this weapon may also *inflict a cold attack*.

+**Kuluzh** (*unique*)
+$10,000 , 6 lbs
+Greatsword
+Reach is 2.5 yards.
+This blade is wide in form compared to traditional proportions.
+Attacks made with the sword have a *+1 bonus*.

+If name is known, this bonus is *increased to 1d4 against a foe with no remaining hitpoints.
+This does not affect a creature of undeath*.

 **Lightning Caller** (*unique*)
 $8,500, 4 lbs.